endemic/nathandemick.com/_posts/2011-04-21-populate-a-form-with-a-serialized-data-string-using-jquery.markdown

     {\r\n...\r\n}\r\n\r\nReplace references to formId with $(this) and then just call the method on a form object with:\r\n\r\n$('#myForm').loadSerializedData($myDataString);"
 ---
-<p>OK, so you know about the great jQuery utility method <code>serialize()</code>, which, when applied to a jQuery object that represents a form, will turn all the form data into a key/value serialized string.
-Randomly, I was asked if it was possible to do the reverse. jQuery doesn't have a method like that baked in, so here's my implementation.</p>
+OK, so you know about the great jQuery utility method <code>serialize()</code>, which, when applied to a jQuery object that represents a form, will turn all the form data into a key/value serialized string.
+Randomly, I was asked if it was possible to do the reverse. jQuery doesn't have a method like that baked in, so here's my implementation.

 <pre class="brush:js">
 function loadSerializedData(formId, data)
 {
 	var tmp = data.split('&amp;'), dataObj = {};

 	// Bust apart the serialized data string into an obj for (var i = 0; i &lt; tmp.length; i++)
 	{